Spread the cost of your training with Klarna – flexible payment options

 Do restricted operator licence holders still need compliance systems?

 Yes.
 A restricted licence does not remove the need for proper control over maintenance, defect reporting, records and oversight.
+The Traffic Commissioner expects restricted O licence holders to demonstrate the same standard of compliance evidence as standard licence holders.

 Is this the same as hiring a transport manager?

 No. This is not a nominated transport manager service.
 It is structured ongoing compliance support for restricted operator licence holders.
+Restricted licences do not require a nominated transport manager, but the licence holder still carries full compliance responsibility directly.

 Who is this support most suitable for?